twy80/toys/README.md

     equations

-  - SVD (Sinular Value Decomposition) together with a relation with PCA (Principal Component Analsys)
+  - SVD (Sinular Value Decomposition) together with a relation with PCA (Principal Component Analysis)

   - SVD of an image file, which results in some sort of image compression